zihuv/mindlog/QWEN.md

 ## Project Overview

 MindLog is a Flutter-based personal journal and reflection application that allows users to create, manage, and organize their notes with features like tagging, checklists, and media attachments.
-The application uses GetX for state management and dependency injection, with a clean architecture that separates data, domain, and presentation layers.
+The application uses GetX for state management and dependency injection, with a clean architecture that separates data, domain (business logic), and presentation layers.

 ### Key Features
 - Create and edit notes with rich text content